la2050/archive/_projects/2016/young-creative-entrepreneurs-and-small-business-internship-program.md

   respect - full of untapped potential.
 The HeArt of LA will help unleash this potential by connecting youth to resources and programs will create long-term Angeleno entrepreneurs in our great city.
-project_image_2: 4102217015741-team90.jpg
-empty_column_1: ''
 organization_name: ICON CDC
 organization_website: iconcdc.org
-organization_name_2: ICON CDC
-organization_activity: >-
-  ICON is a Community Development Corporation who hosts the L.A.
-BusinessSource Center, a no cost business assistance program to help start and grow entrepreneurs and small businesses in Los Angeles.
-ein: ''

 ---